Jump to Content

 Scope and Contents

-The Calvin Hicks Photograph Collection consists of more than 1,500 images.
-Materials include 35 mm negatives (most black-and-white), 120 mm negatives, contact sheets, prints, slides, correspondence, and ephemera.
+The Calvin Hicks Photograph Collection consists of more than 3,000 images.
+Materials include 35mm negatives (most black-and-white), 120mm negatives, contact sheets, prints, slides, correspondence, and ephemera.
 Negatives make up the majority of the collection.
 Many negatives are paired with their matching contact sheet.
-Hicks' studio portraits and public events coverage feature prominently in this collection.
+Hicks' studio portraits, scenes from Venice Beach, and public events coverage feature prominently in this collection.
+A majority of images were created in Los Angeles.
+Bulk dates are from 1970 to 2000.

-Series IV, Fine-Art Photography, is a smaller series with more artistic renderings of the human body nude and/or in various poses.
-There are about 100 images.
+Series IV, Fine-Art Photography, contains more artistic renderings of the human body nude and/or in various poses and of objects.

-Series VI, Political Figures, focuses on two important African American politicians who served in California.
+Series VI, Political Figures, includes images of African American politicians who served in California.
 The images are of a few events they attended during the 1990s.
-There are over 100 images.

 Series VII, Correspondence and Ephemera, is the smallest collection.
 There are only two items in this series.